Nairolf138/GestMat/backend/README.md

 - `GET /api/stats/equipments/top?limit=5` – list the most requested equipment
   sorted by total quantity, limited by the optional `limit` query parameter (default: `5`).

+## Health check

+The server exposes a simple health check endpoint to verify that both the API and the MongoDB database are reachable.

+- `GET /health` – pings the database and responds with `{ status: 'ok' }` when the connection succeeds.